rockchip-linux/mpp/doc/Rockchip_Developer_Guide_MPP_EN.md

 ![](media/Rockchip_Developer_Guide_MPP/MPP_procedure_pseudo_code_of_external_import_usage_EN.png)

-This procedure can enable decoder to use external buffer, adapt to middleware such as OpenMax/ffmpeg/ gstreamer, easy to adapt to user upper application.
+This procedure can enable decoder to use external buffer, adapt to middleware such as OpenMax / gstreamer, easy to adapt to user upper application.
 It’s also easy to implement zero-copy display.

 ## 2.3 Bitstream structure（MppPacket）